ociu/sphinx-traceability-extension/doc/usage.rst

 rows of the generated table.
 Where source and target items have a matching relationship (see *type* argument) an 'x' will be placed in the cell at co-ordinates of source/target.

-Captions for items in the 2D table are never shown, as it would give a too heavy loaded table.
+Captions for items in the 2D table are never shown, as it would overload the table.

 Optionally, the *class* attribute can be specified to customize table output, especially useful when rendering to LaTeX.
 Normally the *longtable* class is used when the number of rows is greater than 30 which allows long tables to